SarahSaadain/Assembly/05_ correction_trim.md

 date
 ```
 Note:
-  on vetlinux I used the fast settings (ovlMerDistinct=0.975 and maxerate of 0.0065)
+  on vetlinux I used the fast settings (ovlMerDistinct=0.975 and correctedErrorRate=0.085)
   on Roco I used (ovlMerDistinct=0.975 but no specifics on maxerate)